mattlibera/livewire-flash/readme.md

 ```

 Whatever the case, just ensure that you call the alert by its config key: `flash('An important message')->notice()`

+To customize overlay styles, see the `overlay` key of the config file.

 ## Templates